cain877/mnist-nn-from-scratch/README.md

 ## MNIST NN with two hidden layers (No TensorFlow)
 ### author: @zanolablue

-Simple MNIST NN inspired by Samson Zhang video with updated normalization and added a hidden layer using the ReLU activation function, improving accuracy.
+Simple MNIST NN inspired by Samson Zhang video with updated normalization and an added hidden layer using the ReLU activation function, improving accuracy.
-Below are the equations for the propagations and activation functions:
+Below are the equations for the propagations:

 **Forward propagation**